 The directory contains the following:

-conflicting files' directory, containing all data which has been merged
+conflicting files folder, containing all data which has been merged

 mappings, containing mapping of the fields in the source and target databases

-scripts for copying artifacts and logs (see the section above)
+scripts for copying artifacts and logs (see the section below)

 import report, listing import results including the information on the data which has not been imported (if any)